HRLO77/forums-website/README.md

 Query params:
 post_id - The ID of the post to downvote.

+* /fmd/
+Recieves only multipart/formdata for files (progress loading in JS) for progress bars.
+Body params:
+data - bytes.

 * /form/
 Creates a new post with multipart/form-data data.
 Body params: